 Government agencies can request access to the Code42 security package using the request form available on the FedRAMP Marketplace.
 To access the form, select Code42 from the marketplace list and then click the Package Access Request Form link.

 You can also contact your Customer Success Manager (CSM) for more information on Code42's FedRAMP compliance.
-If you do not know your CSM, please contact our Customer Champions for support.
+If you do not know your CSM, please contact our Technical Support Engineers.

 FedRAMP program overview